farahmas/farahmas/README.md

 **Team:** Farahnozkhon Dilovarovna Masumova
 **Institution:** Kocaeli University, Department of Computer Engineering

-A **PyTorch-based vehicle image classification project** developed to automatically classify a car image into one of eight vehicle body types.
-The project provides a complete deep learning pipeline, including dataset preparation, model training, performance evaluation, command-line prediction, and a Flask-based web application for interactive image classification.
+A **PyTorch-based vehicle image classification project** developed to automatically identify a car's body type from an input image.
+The system classifies vehicle images into one of **eight vehicle body-type categories** using a deep learning model.
+It includes dataset preparation, model training, performance evaluation, a command-line prediction tool, and a Flask-based web application for interactive image classification.

 - Built with **Python**, **PyTorch**, **Torchvision**, and **Flask**
 - Classifies vehicle images into **SUV**, **Van**, **Station Wagon**, **Micro**, **Open Wheel**, **Sedan**, **Hatchback**, and **Pick Up**